 Mr. Philippsen was born and raised in Bloomington,

 Indiana.
 He graduated from Indiana University with an MPA in the spring of 2009 and started his teaching career as a 7th grade science educator at the former Gilcrease Middle School the next fall.
 He had the exceptional fortune of teaching the same wonderful young men and women as 8th graders, and spent seven years in the classroom teaching science.
 Mr. Philippsen also has experience with human resource management and college access – and believes strongly in the power of all students deserving a choice-filled future.
-He believes all students want to learn, and teachers & families must embrace the challenge and joy of developing a love of learning in all students.
+He believes all students want to learn, and teachers and families must embrace the challenge and joy of developing a love of learning in all students.
 Mr. Philippsen is likely to be spending time with his wonderful wife Ashley and energetic son, Andrew Lawrence, when not working.
-They live minutes from Carver and Mr. Philippsen frequently walks or bikes to work.
-He accepted the assistant principal role at George Washington Carver M.S. in the fall of 2017, and in this capacity, helps develop and support teachers, recruit outstanding students, and promote student engagement.
+They live minutes from Carver, and Mr. Philippsen frequently walks or bikes to work.
+He accepted the assistant principal role at George Washington Carver Middle School in the fall of 2017, and in this capacity, helps develop and support teachers, recruit outstanding students, and promote student engagement.